MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOSiteContentMove.md

 ### -PreferredMoveEndDate

-Specifies what is the preferred Date and time to stop the job.
+Specifies what is the preferred Date and time to stop the move job from starting.
+This is a preference and will be honored based on system resource availability.
+If a the move is already in progress, we will complete the move.

 ```yaml
 Type: DateTime